SharePoint/sp-dev-docs/docs/general-development/custom-security-trimming-for-search-in-sharepoint-server.md

 ---
-title: Custom security trimming for Search in SharePoint Server 2013 ms.prod: SHAREPOINT ms.assetid: fbbf0cc4-e135-426a-9996-34eb954dbd5a
+title: Custom security trimming for Search in SharePoint ms.prod: SHAREPOINT ms.assetid: fbbf0cc4-e135-426a-9996-34eb954dbd5a
 ---

-# Custom security trimming for Search in SharePoint Server 2013
+# Custom security trimming for Search in SharePoint
 Learn about the two kinds of custom security trimmer interfaces, **ISecurityTrimmerPre** and **ISecurityTrimmerPost**, and the steps you must take to create a custom security trimmer.
-At query time, Search in SharePoint 2013 performs security trimming of search results that are based on the identity of the user submitting the query, by using the security information obtained from the crawl component.
+At query time, Search in SharePoint performs security trimming of search results that are based on the identity of the user submitting the query, by using the security information obtained from the crawl component.

 You might have certain scenarios, however, in which the built-in security trimming results aren't sufficient for your requirements.
 In such scenarios, you need to implement custom security trimming.
-Search in SharePoint 2013 provides support for custom security trimming through the  [ISecurityTrimmerPre](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.ISecurityTrimmerPre.aspx) interface, [ISecurityTrimmerPost](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.ISecurityTrimmerPost.aspx) interface, and [ISecurityTrimmer2](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.ISecurityTrimmer2.aspx) interface (deprecated) in the [Microsoft.Office.Server.Search.Query](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.aspx) namespace.
+Search in SharePoint provides support for custom security trimming through the  [ISecurityTrimmerPre](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.ISecurityTrimmerPre.aspx) interface, [ISecurityTrimmerPost](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.ISecurityTrimmerPost.aspx) interface, and [ISecurityTrimmer2](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.ISecurityTrimmer2.aspx) interface (deprecated) in the [Microsoft.Office.Server.Search.Query](https://msdn.microsoft.com/library/Microsoft.Office.Server.Search.Query.aspx) namespace.
  **Note:** Custom pre-trimmers don't support Windows SIDs in ACLs, only claims.
 If any of the SID claim types are returned from a custom pre-trimmer, the resulting ACEs in the index will be encoded as a claim, not as SID.
 Hence they do not match Windows user identities that are based on SIDs.